gustavoguichard/neighborly/README.md

 ## Payment gateways

-Currently, we support MoIP and PayPal through our payment engines.
-Payment engines are extensions to Catarse that implement a specific payment gateway logic.
+Neighbor.ly supports payment gateways through payment engines.
+Payment engines are extensions to Neighbor.ly that implement a specific payment gateway logic.
-The two current working engines are:
+The two current supported payment gateways are:
-* MoIP
+* Authorize.net for credit cards and e-checks
 * PayPal

+We have plans to implement Dwolla in the future.

-If you have created a different payment engine to Catarse please contact us so we can link your engine here.
+If you have created another payment engine, please contact us so we can link your engine here.
-If you want to create a payment engine please join our mailing list at http://groups.google.com/group/catarse-dev

-Here are some tips to get things started:

 ## How to contribute with code